Pensive1/FEM-qr-code-component/1_age-calculator-app/public/README-template.md

 #### React

 1. 'useRef' is not only used for getting a value but for accessing DOM properties of a referenced node.
 This was useful for field validation.
 Other than that, its great for getting a value without changing states.

 1. `onBlur` is React's equivalent of JavaScripts `onFocusOut` event.

+1. State update functions can be passed into exported functions as callbacks.
+It is then executed in the function body.

 #### TypeScript for React